Rural practice surveyors advise on rural property and agricultural matters to help farmers and other clients manage their businesses

 Income figures are intended as a guide only.

-While standard working hours are usually 9am to 5pm, Monday to Friday, the average working week can actually be over 40 hours.
-Surveyors are required to fit in with clients' work patterns as necessary, which may involve evening or weekend work, depending agricultural demands.
+You'll need to fit in with clients' work patterns, which can involve evening or weekend work, depending on their agricultural demands.
 Auctions may also take place at weekends.

 What to expect